-Patricia's Inkling Series books are Henry's largest editorial effort in ink-on-paper, available directly from the Mitchells and at museums and specialty bookstores throughout America.
-An additional large body of publishing is accessible within the Mitchell family's websites.
+Patricia's Inkling Series books are the family's largest effort in ink-on-paper, available directly from the Mitchells and at museums and specialty bookstores throughout America.
+Their daughter Sarah has participated in the food history effort since its beginning, and now has her own parallel Vintage Designs Series, dealing with clothing and architectural history.
+An additional large body of publishing is accessible within the Mitchell family's now-numerous websites.

-Henry's drawings are found on and in many of Patricia's books, and he has produced several editions of etchings of New Orleans and Charleston.
-During 2005 he designed a public memorial for beloved Chatham lamplighter Joe White.
-He experimentally developed Counterpoint Art Prints, a digital technique which emulates the results of traditional etching, soft ground, drypoint, and aquatint printmaking methods.
+Henry's drawings are found on and in many of Patricia's books, and during the 1980s he produced several editions of etchings of New Orleans and Charleston.
+During 2005 as a community volunteer he designed a public memorial for beloved Chatham lamplighter Joe White.

 Henry's academic background is in electrical engineering (he served as a U.S. Air Force Communications Officer) and mathematical systems analysis.
 However, it is not hard to find the roots of his interest in graphic arts.
 His mother was prolific artist Mary Helvey Mitchell.
 His great-grandfather Timothy E. Mitchell was one of the first studio photographers in antebellum southwest Virginia, and his father J. T. W. Mitchell was a lifelong photographer as well.